Branch Environmental

 Fungi are unique in that they digest their food outside their bodies before ingesting the nutrients.
 Partially because of the exterior digestion, molds produce mycotoxins which can make you exceedingly ill.

 Basic home maintenance and inspection are key to preventing mold growth.
 Remember, fungi need four things to grow: oxygen, moisture, a food source, and warmth.
 It is difficult to significantly change the temperature or remove oxygen from a room.
 (We have to breathe after all!)
 Not to mention, that fungi can digest almost any organic material (anything made of carbon).
-The best way to stop mold growth is to prevent moisture buildup.bathroom moisture
+The best way to stop mold growth is to prevent moisture buildup.

 Home owners can prevent moisture buildup by ventilating areas in the home that have high moisture content including bathrooms, kitchens, laundry rooms, and crawl spaces.